SRHv2/Rock-Paper-Scissors-Image-Detection--PyTorch/README.md

-This is an internship project, in which I trained a model for detection of diffferent hand gestures in the gamae "Rock Paper Scissors"
+This is an ODLC project, in which I trained a model for detection of diffferent hand gestures in the gamae "Rock Paper Scissors"

 Stack: Python(Programming Language), PyTorch(Developing the Model) and MatPlotLib(Graphing Data).